+To understand the year-to-year variations in RES-T, we must look in more detail at policies in place for the different fuel types.
 Figure 8 and Table 5 show renewable transport energy in absolute energy terms without weightings applied.
-More than 99% of renewable transport energy was from biofuels in 2017, 81% was from biodiesel and 18% was from biogasoline.
+98% of renewable transport energy was from biofuels in 2018, 88% was from biodiesel and 10% was from biogasoline.
 The remainder was from renewable electricity.
-There were noticeable drops in biofuel use in 2012 and 2016; these are explained in Section 3.2.
+There were noticeable drops in biofuel use in 2012, 2016 and 2018; these are explained in Section 3.2.

-More than 99% of RES-T in 2017 was from bioenergy, and almost 90% was from biodiesel.
+98% of RES-T in 2018 was from bioenergy, and 88% was from biodiesel.